keivanipchihagh/machinelearning-roadmap/1.python/README.md

 **Checkpoint #5**: Your Bot should run at all times (since it's a service!), so deploy it on [Heroku](https://www.heroku.com/).
 (See Heroku:[getting-started-with-python](https://devcenter.heroku.com/articles/getting-started-with-python))

-_Final Note: I suggest going through a few whole tutorials to build up a solid background on Python, like with [w3Schools](https://www.w3schools.com/python/default.asp), [programiz](https://www.programiz.com/python-programming) or [pythontutorial](https://www.pythontutorial.net/)._
+_Final Note: I suggest going through a few whole tutorials to build up a solid background on Python, like with [w3Schools](https://www.w3schools.com/python/default.asp), [programiz](https://www.programiz.com/python-programming) or [pythontutorial](https://www.pythontutorial.net/)._ I highly recommend you do a few more projects as well, because you are going to need it!

 > Had enough of Python?
-Don't stop here! go to the next step..
+What are you waiting for? go to the [next step](https://github.com/keivanipchihagh/machinelearning-roadmap/tree/master/1.sql/README.md)..